-- be alert to child on child abuse (including sexual harassment); - understand how the school views and responds to child on child abuse - stay safe and be confident that reports of such abuse will be taken seriously. - We will not tolerate instances of child on child abuse and will not pass it off as "banter", or "part of growing up". - We recognise that "child on child abuse" can occur between and across different age ranges.
+- be alert to child on child abuse (including sexual harassment); - understand how the school views and responds to child on child abuse stay safe and be confident that reports of such abuse will be taken seriously. - 13.10 We will not tolerate instances of child on child abuse and will not pass it off as "banter", or "part of growing up".